abhinav4848/Obsidian-Medicine/biliary colic.md

 ---
 Stones/sludge impact cystic duct.
 But doesn't sit there and falls back into the gall bladder.
 That's why it's intermittent pain.

-[[hepatobiliary disease and related disorders|RUQ pain]] is intermittent, intense, dull and lasts 30-90 mins, is sporadic and unpredictable.
+[[hepatobiliary diseases|RUQ pain]] is intermittent, intense, dull and lasts 30-90 mins, is sporadic and unpredictable.

 Begins abruptly post-prandial (usually after a fatty meal), and subsides gradually.